IBM-Blockchain/blockchain-vscode-extension/client/tutorials/ibm-blockchain-platform-vscode-smart-contract/local-dev.md

 The extension can generate a smart contract skeleton in your chosen Hyperledger Fabric supported programming language.
 This means you start with a basic but useful smart contract rather than a blank-sheet!

-For the purposes of this tutorial, we'll use TypeScript as the example language.
+For the purposes of this tutorial, we'll use TypeScript as the main example language.
+Java examples are also shown.

 > In VS Code, every command can be executed from the Command Palette (press `Ctrl+Shift+P`, or `Cmd+Shift+P` on MacOS).
 All of this extension's commands start with `IBM Blockchain Platform:`.
 In the tutorial steps, we'll explain where to click in the UI, but look out for comment-boxes like this one if you want to know the Command Palette alternatives.

 1. In the left sidebar, click on the __IBM Blockchain Platform__ icon (it looks like a square, and will probably be at the bottom of the set of icons if this was the latest extension you installed!)

-2. Mouse-over the `SMART CONTRACT PACKAGES` panel, click the `...` menu, and select `Create Smart Contract Project` from the dropdown.
+2. Mouse-over the `SMART CONTRACTS` panel, click the `...` menu, and select `Create New Project` from the dropdown.

-> Command Palette alternative: `Create Smart Contract Project`
+> Command Palette alternative: `Create New Project`

 3. Choose a smart contract language.
 JavaScript, TypeScript, Java and Go are all available.
-For the purpose of this tutorial, please choose `TypeScript`.
+For the purpose of this tutorial, please choose `TypeScript`; (unless you want to use Java, then please remember to expand the Java sections)

 4. The extension will ask you if you want to name the asset in the generated contract.
 This will default to `MyAsset`, but you're welcome to have some fun ;)  What do you intend to use your blockchain for?
 This will determine what type of asset you create, update and read from the ledger: `Radish`? `Pineapple`? `Penguin`?
 Pick whatever you like!
 For the sake of this tutorial, we'll be boring and stick with `MyAsset`.